 - Jem: Techrat did it while telling the Misfits how "safe" his gimmick in "The Jem Jam - Part 2" was.

-- In the first Valentine's Day Episode of Ed, Edd n Eddy, Marie and Lee cross their fingers behind their backs while promising May a gorgeous makeover.
+- Ed, Edd n Eddy: In "Ed Overboard", Marie and Lee cross their fingers behind their backs while promising May a gorgeous makeover.

 - At the end of the Camp Lazlo episode "Dirt Nappers", after Camp Kidney gets their diet back, Sampson promises not to use his vacuum cleaner again.
 As he and Lazlo walk into the sunset, we see him crossing his fingers with one hand and holding his vacuum in the other.

 - Plastic Man and his sidekick, Woozy, do this on one episode of Batman: The Brave and the Bold.